Link building image

 Or so they thought.

-They’d been duped by some schemer who had ‘tricked’ them into using a quote generated using AI.
+They’d been duped by a schemer who had ‘tricked’ them into using a quote generated using artificial intelligence (AI).
 They then created and distributed a report shaming the content writer (and others) for accepting a quote written with AI.

 I won’t link to the report because the last thing that person needs is more publicity.

-This is an extreme example, and I’m sure everyone using AI isn’t that duplicitous.
+This is an extreme example, and I’m sure everyone using AI isn’t that sneaky.

 However, generating a quote using AI is not a sensible approach.
 Publishers want quotes from real people, not computer algorithms.

-Here’s a quote I received from someone on HARO.
+Here’s a quote I received from someone on a journalist request site.
 Look at this wording and tell me it wasn’t generated using Chat GPT.
 It says too much without saying anything at all.

 AI generated quote from HARO